The Carpentries Privacy Policy

 8. EEA Individuals’ Rights

-If you are from the European Economic Area, you have the right, under certain circumstances, to:
+Under GDPR, if you are from the UK or European Economic Area, you have the right, under certain circumstances, to:

 If you are from the European Economic Area, you also have the right to lodge a complaint with a supervisory authority, under certain circumstances.